- Angeline Jolie has three girls within a three-year age gap

 - Shiloh was born in 2006, while Vivienne (and her twin brother) was born in 2008

-After a decade together, Angelina Jolie and Brad Pitt split in 2016, bringing about a tumultuous divorce and subsequent custody battles for their six children Maddox, 20, Zahara, 16, Pax, 17, Shiloh, 15, Vivienne, 13, and Knox, 13.
-Although the public has always had an interest in the famous offspring, they have been thrust into the spotlight even more so as their parents work out everything in court.
+After a decade together, Angelina Jolie, 47, and Brad Pitt, 58, split in 2016.
+Unfortunately, this brought about a tumultuous divorce and subsequent custody battles for their six children: Maddox, 21, Zahara, 17, Pax, 18, Shiloh, 16, Vivienne, 14, and Knox, 14.
+Although the public has always had an interest in the famous offspring, they have been thrust into the spotlight even more as their parents endure a years-long court battle.